 Basilica di San Giovanni in Laterano

 In our final hours in Rome, we decided to go visit Basilica di San Giovanni in Laterano.
-I already knew how beautiful its interior was, but it also had the advantage of being close to where we stayed in Rome.
+I already knew how beautiful its interior was, but it also had the advantage of being close to our rental apartment in Rome.

-You can confess here in 7 different languages.
-This, and its architecture, obviously qualify it as one of the most surprising places in Rome.
+Here, you can confess in 7 different languages.
+For me, just that qualifies it as one of the most surprising places in Rome!

 Time was pretty short before our bus ride to the airport.
 We quickly looked and found a terrace to have a last glass of wine in Rome.
 A glass turned into two, so we also ordered some food.

 It wasn’t the best meal we had in Rome, but, in the end, Le Foodie Cafe Bistrot was ok.
 The ambiance was nice, and the waiter was funny, though a bit of an over-sharer.
 That’s why it’s one of the most surprising places in Rome, actually.